sizzlebop/CLIche/README.md

   - `scrape`: Extract and save web content
   - `generate`: Create documents from scraped content.
   - `view`: View a generated file
+  - `image`: Search and download images from Unsplash
 - 🔍 **System commands**:
   - `search`: Find files on your computer by name or type
   - `system`: Display system information